Marshall2019/CSClassNotes/selfMadePapers.md

 ## Understanding Advanced Technology in It
 a) List 2 advantages of using VoIP protocal in the EMIS.

-b) How to acheive zero down time using DAS technology?
+b) How to acheive zero down time with current technology?